danielsaidi/website_danielsaidi/collections/_posts/2011/2011-10-06-tweaking-the-ndepend-cql-rules-to-leverage-awesome-power.md

 	// Don't hesitate to customize the regex of
 	// NameLike to your preference.

-Although NDepend's naming conventions do not quite fit my conventions, this rule is just plain awesome.
+This rule is just awesome!
 I just had to edit the CQL to

 	// <Name>Static fields should not exist...mostly</Name>
 	WARN IF Count > 0 IN SELECT FIELDS WHERE